beef331/nettyrpc/README.md

 A `{.relayed.}` RPC is sent directly to the server, no server-side processing is done and the RPC is sent to every connected client on the server where it is processed client-side.
 Relayed RPCs have a `isLocal` bool that can be used to control what the caller runs in a relayed procedure vs what the receivers run.
 Unlike `{.networked.}` procedures, relayed procedures can be called like any other procedure.

 `{.networked.}` RPCs are sent to the server where the server processes the data, and depending on how you write your server code, the server can forward the data to an individual client, all clients, or process the data server-side without any forwarding.
 Networked RPCs must be called through the `rpc` procedures provided by nettyrpc, ie. `rpc("someRemoteProc", (arg1, arg2, arg3))` or `rpc(conn, "someRemoteProc", (arg1, arg2, arg3))`.
-It's important that your arguments are contained within a `tuple`.
+It's important that your args are wrapped in a `tuple` when using the `rpc` procedures.

 Both relayed and networked RPCs contain a netty `Connection` object that represents the RPC caller's connection.
 This is accessed through the `conn` variable that is automatically added to any `{.relayed.}` or `{.networked.}` procedures.